matplotlib/matplotlib/doc/users/event_handling.rst

 	points and the the artist will fire off an event if its data is within epsilon of the mouse event.
-For some artists like lines and patch collections, the artist may provide additional data to the pick event that is generated, eg the indices of the data within epsilon of the pick event.
+For some artists like lines and patch collections, the artist may provide additional data to the pick event that is generated, e.g., the indices of the data within epsilon of the pick event.

     ``function``